Witiko/doctoral-thesis/main.md

-We also showed that the positional model is more accurate than the subword model and that the constrained positional model is more accurate than the positional model on the English language modeling task.
+We also showed that the positional model is more accurate than the subword model and that the constrained positional model is more accurate than the positional model on the word analogy and language modeling tasks.

 #### Future Work